Anovulation

 Anovulation is when the ovaries do not release an oocyte during a menstrual cycle.
 Therefore, ovulation does not take place.
 However, a woman who does not ovulate at each menstrual cycle is not necessarily going through menopause.
 Chronic anovulation is a common cause of infertility.

 In addition to the alteration of menstrual periods and infertility, chronic anovulation can cause or exacerbate other long-term problems, such as hyperandrogenism or osteopenia.
 It plays a central role in the multiple imbalances and dysfunctions of polycystic ovary syndrome.

 During the first two years after menarche 50% of the menstrual cycles could be anovulatory cycles.

-It is in fact possible to restore ovulation using appropriate medication, and ovulation is successfully restored in approximately 90% of cases.
+It is possible to restore ovulation using appropriate medication, and ovulation is successfully restored in approximately 90% of cases.
 The first step is the diagnosis of anovulation.
 The identification of anovulation is not easy; contrary to what is commonly believed, women undergoing anovulation still have (more or less) regular periods.
 In general, women only notice that there is a problem once they have started trying to conceive.

 Temperature charting is a useful way of providing early clues about anovulation, and can help gynaecologists in their diagnosis.

 Signs and symptoms

 Anovulation is usually associated with specific symptoms.
-However, it is important to note that they are not necessarily all displayed simultaneously.
+They are not necessarily all displayed simultaneously.
 Amenorrhea (absence of menstruation) occurs in about 20% of women with ovulatory dysfunction.
 Infrequent and light menstruation occurs in about 40% of women with ovulatory dysfunction.
 Another potential symptom is irregular menstruation, where five or more menstrual cycles a year are five or more days shorter or longer than the length of the average cycle.
 Absence of mastodynia (breast pain or tenderness) occurs in about 20% of women with ovulatory problems.
 Also possible is increased body mass and facial hair, which is relatively easy to treat, and is often associated with PCOS, or polycystic ovary syndrome.